-embattlement, somewhat ecclesiastical perhaps in its character, and having a turret and a gallery for the outlook.
-There is much to survey in this romantic vale, and the tower promises to those who climb a truly glorious prospect.
-Within, the house is choice and beautiful in design and plenishings, and is famous for its pictures and other art treasures.
-Without are the artistically attractive gardens, which are mainly our subject.
-Such a bouse demanded beautiful grounds between the mansion and it is deserving of note that the harmony for its complement, and it is deserving of note that the harmony hetween the mansion and its surroundings is such as we should desire.
+embattlement, somewhat ecclesomewhat eccusionates in its character, and having a turret and a gallery for the outlook.
+There is much to survey in this romantic vale, and the tower promises to those who climb a truly glorious pros-pect.
+Within, the house is choice and beautiful in design and plenishings, and is famous for its pictures and other art trea-sures.
+Without are the artistic-ally attractive gardens, which are mainly our subject.
+Such a house demanded beautifulgrounds for its complement, and it is deserving of note that the harmony for its complement, and it is deserving of note that the harmony between the mansion and its surroundings is such as we should desire.
 The opportunities were many, and they have been well used.
 An undulating space at the foot of the hills suggested special treatment, and gave unusual opportunities to the garden architect.
 It was decided, for the convenience of the ways, and also, we may suspect, for the stronger character of the gardens, that the hollows should be spanned by bridges.
 The Lion Bridge illustrates the style of work, and alike in solidity and elegance is admirable.
-Its buttressed piers rise from a sylvan dell, and carry a roadway flanked by a balustrade, and having
+Its buttressed piets rise from a sylvan dell, and carry a roadway flanked by a balustrade, and having is a magnificent formation rising from an octagonal basin, with dolphins below, and very finely modelled figures above.
+It is well seen in one of the pictures, and is truly a glorious work in bronze.
+There is much statuary in the gardens, and this is the material of nearly all of it.
+The effect is superb, for bronze, like lead, has a hue that falls well into a garden picture, and it has the advantage that its hardness and quality make it the fitting vehicle for fine artistic expression.
+Now the statuary in this material at Leighton Hall is by eminent artists, and in pose, lovely contour of limb, and modelling is most excellent work of the sculptor's hand.
+The Aurora and the Infant Day below the is a magnificent